openclimatefix/PVItaly/progress/SV_pilot.md

 ### Data Satellite

 It would be great to use Satellite information as well and our models could easily be extended in the future.
-In previous models with have seen 16% increase in accuracy.
+In previous models we have seen a 16% increase in accuracy.

 ### Training